Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moon cake making classes always attract many domestic and foreign tourists.
 (Photo: VTV)

-Also in the class, Ms. Evgeniya from Russia was extremely surprised to learn that the sugar water for making moon cakes needs to be prepared 6 months to 1 year in advance to achieve the right color and consistency.
+Also in the class, Ms. Evgeniya from Russia was extremely surprised to learn that the sugar syrup for making moon cakes needs to be prepared 6 months to 1 year in advance to achieve the right color and consistency.
 This is the factor that helps the moon cakes have a sweet taste and can be preserved for a long time.

 In addition to traditional mooncakes, many foreign guests also experiment with new flavors such as green tea, bringing unique colors and flavors.
 For vegetarians, the cake filling can also be replaced with green beans, red beans and lotus jam, satisfying diverse tastes.